 The way that peach kernel oil coats your hair helps you retain your natural hair color, and also helps dyed color last longer.
 The coating gives your hair a beautiful shine, protects it from UV and sun damage, combats dryness and breakage, and helps control the frizz while defining your curls.

-To really give your hair a well deserved treat, mix in some lavender and rosemary essential oil with your peach kernel oil and watch how they compliment each other exponentially; the peach kernel oil helping the essential oils really sink in deep, and the essential oils giving the peach oil a massive boost.
+To really give your hair a well-deserved treat, mix in some lavender and rosemary essential oil with your peach kernel oil and watch how they complement each other exponentially; the peach kernel oil helping the essential oils really sink in deep, and the essential oils giving the peach oil a massive boost.
 Oh, and you’ll also smell beyond amazing!